 The radiant of the Perseids is actually always above the horizon as seen from the UK, which means that observers in the UK should be able to see some meteors as soon as the Sun sets.
 Therefore, it is worth looking up in the early evening.

-It is always favourable to try and spot meteors when the Moon is below the horizon or when it is in its crescent phase, because otherwise it will act as a natural light pollution and will prevent the fainter meteors from being visible.
+It is always ideal to try to spot meteors when the Moon is below the horizon or when it is in its crescent phase, otherwise it acts as natural light pollution and prevents the fainter meteors from being visible.
+In 2024 the peak of the Perseid meteor shower is around the Moon's First Quarter phase, so conditions are reasonably favourable for seeing Perseid meteors.

 Why should you look out for the Perseids?